 Wings of Faith Academy offers a fully accredited high school diploma through its dual-enrollment program with Lighthouse Christian Academy.

-LCA diplomas are accredited through three accreditation agencies:
+LCA diplomas are accredited through three national accreditation agencies:

 - Middle States Association Commissions on Elementary and Secondary Schools (MSA-CESS)